manfredhq/rpg-hearthbeat/README.md

 # Last patch note
 added a lever mechanics that unlock doors temporaly
-added a mob mechanics that open a door temporarly (actually only 1 mob can be linked to a door)
+added a mob mechanics that open a door temporarly
+ENDED THE MAP 3 (still have some animation to do/dialog/ and cinematics)